 Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 5

-Game 5 of the NHL Playoffs Second Round will see the Dallas Stars and Seattle Kraken meet on Thursday, May 11, beginning at 9:30 PM ET on TNT, SportsNet, and TVAS.
-The series is tied up 2-2.
-The Stars are favored (-190) against the Kraken (+160).
+The Dallas Stars are on their home ice at American Airlines Center Thursday to square off against the Seattle Kraken for Game 5 of the NHL Playoffs Second Round, beginning at 9:30 PM ET on TNT, SportsNet, and TVAS.
+The series is tied 2-2.
+The Stars are the favorite (-190) in this matchup with the Kraken (+160).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!